colgreen/neat-yahoo-group-archive/README.md

   make_Yearly_Text_Archive.py
   make_Yearly_Text_Archive_html.py

 I encountered multiple problems trying to run those scripts, so gave up initially.
-You may hav more luck with one of the forks of that repository, or revising/updating/rewriting the scripts yourself.
+You may have more luck with one of the forks of that repository, or revising/updating/rewriting the scripts yourself.

-The main thing for now is that the messages are archives before yahoo delete the messages.
+The main thing for now is that the messages are archived before yahoo delete them.
 The stated deletion date is 2019-12-18.

 Colin